-In order to correctly run the Gemini head on a SCU it will need to be upgraded to the V5 specification.
+In order to correctly run the Gemini head on a SCU the SCUv5, or later, is required.
 Contact Tritech International Ltd for more details of the SCUv5.

 7. Seanet Pro Operation

 This section details the aspects of Seanet Pro that are specific to the Gemini Sonar.
 For more general information (particularly if integrating with other devices) please see the Seanet Pro Software Manual which is available online at www.tritech.co.uk